mattlim96/brand-acquisition-auto-email/README.md

-# Automated Email Script for Brand Acquisition Initiative
+# Automated Email on Apps Script

 ## About The Project